 Legalweek 2020 has come to a close, and what an amazing couple of days it was.
 Based at the Hilton Midtown in NYC, Legalweek was four days filled with fresh insights, industry experts, and invaluable discussions about the intersection of legal and tech.
 As we recap all we’ve learned, we can’t help but get excited about where the industry is headed.
-From cloud migration,to doubling down on security, to re-thinking the EDRM process, 2020 marks a year of true maturity and change in the industry — and everyone is embracing it.
+From cloud migration to re-thinking the EDRM process, 2020 marks a year of true maturity and change in the industry — and everyone is embracing it.

 Throughout our session, we reflected on both the past and future decade of eDiscovery.
 More specifically, what we want to leave behind, what we want to hold on to, and how to build the legal teams of the future.
 If you’re curious, we’ve gathered our top takeaways below:

 What works in eDiscovery right now?
 What do we want to bring with us into the new decade?

 - Positive enhancements in tech — the ability to communicate and collaborate is better than ever before.
 We should continue to rethink our eDiscovery process, Saas solutions, and how we work in the cloud.

 - We should embrace the velocity of change in these platforms.
 Not being able to keep up is actually a good problem to have — we should view the rapid change in tech as an opportunity to innovate.

 - Attorneys aren’t always on top of eDiscovery or have a fascination with it, but going forward they should start to.

 - Companies that adapt quickly to tech, are the ones who win.

 - API connections in eDiscovery are the key to data defensibility.

 Looking back on the past ten years, what no longer works in eDiscovery?
 What do we want to leave behind?